-The Nancy Greene learn to ski program is aimed at all entry level skiers, for the introduction of basic skiing and racing skills.
+The Polar Bear Racers program is aimed at all entry level skiers, for the introduction of basic racing skills.
 The goal is to develop skiing skills in a non-competitive environment.
 Athletes compete as part of a club team.
 Teams are of mixed age, gender, and ability.

 The Snow Stars Skill Development model is used to develop "Skier Essentials" in young racers.
 Through games, exercise, and technical free skiing, the children develop skiing skills in a natural and fun atmosphere.
 The racing component is important but not mandatory and the competition is only used as a learning tool.
 The emphasis is on skill development, team building and fun with three to four races scheduled per season.